LinkedIn Statistics 2026: Reach, Demographics & B2B Benchmarks

 Reference Source: LinkedIn

-Social Selling on LinkedIn and the Power of SSI
+LinkedIn Social Selling Statistics & the SSI

 Reps with a high Social Selling Index (SSI) generate 45% more opportunities and are 51% more likely to hit quota.